Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 German Chancellor Angela Merkel has said that the harassment of women at Cologne's central train station on New Year's Eve will have a far-reaching impact.
 She said such criminal acts were unacceptable in Germany.

-is completely unacceptable," Merkel said after a meeting with Romanian Prime Minister Dacian Ciolos in Berlin.
+"What happened on New Year's Eve is completely unacceptable," Merkel said after a meeting with Romanian Prime Minister Dacian Ciolos in Berlin.
 "These are abominable, criminal acts…which Germany will not tolerate," she added.

 Merkel's spokesman Steffen Seibert tweeted this video of the chancellor giving her speech in German.